AxLisin/Searcher/README.md

 ## Information
-Searcher is a fast file name fuzzy searcher
+Searcher is a fast and lightweight file name fuzzy searcher created in rust
 Currently does not have the option to search file content

 ## Installation